ayisha92farishta/tweeter/README.md

 ## App Functionality

 - Click on the button below 'Write a new tweet' and tweet away to your heart's content!
-- But do keep the character limit in mind as *'We can only take so much humming'*.
+- But do keep the character limit in mind as *'We can only take so much humming'*.Also you cannot leave the text input field empty.
 - Once you are done submitting a valid tweet, click on the top right button again to make the *text iput field* go away.
 - This app's design has been made responsive to various different screens (i.e mobile, tablet and large monitor)
 - After posting your tweet it shall appear below with details on when its been posted.